harryho/blog-hugo/content/os/raspberrypi-notes.md

 ### Setup Wifi Adapter

-Wifi is not necessary for media centre, but it would save some effort to move your RPi around in your place, especially you want to connect your RPi with different devices from time to time.
+Wifi adapter is not necessary for media centre, but it would save some effort to move your RPi around in your place, especially you want to connect your RPi with different devices from time to time.

+I bought a D-Link adapter, which is dwa-131 with usb 2.0.
+This is the oldest one I can find in the store.
+If you are going to buy wifi adapter for old Unix-like system, please don’t buy the latest model.
+You will find you are trapped into incompatible issue between wifi drive and Linux kernel.
+You may have to upgrade the kernel or rebuild the drive.

 As you know, there is always some hiccup to find the correct wifi drive to support your portable wifi adapter.
-It took me a while to find the proper way to install the wifi drive.
-If you have the RPi 2/3, it would be much more easier.
-My RPi 1 model B comes with kernel 4.18.
-I cannot find the soruce code which supports this old kernel today.
+It took me a while to find the proper way to install the wifi adapter drive.
+If you have the RPi 2⁄3, it would be much more easier.
+My RPi 1 model B comes with kernel 4.1.18*.
+I cannot find the source code of wifi drive which supports this old kernel today, and I don’t want to upgrade and rebuild the kernel.

 Finally, I found a post on RPi's forum which solved my problem.
 Link of [MrEngman's post](https://www.raspberrypi.org/forums/viewtopic.php?f=45&t=103989&p=1048709&hilit=Realtek+RTL8192EU+ID+0BDA%3A818B+WiFi+drivers+for+Raspbian#p1048709).
 He updated on April aobut the dropbox issue and alternative solution.